JusstPi/Name/README.md

 # DebitCard
-These are just school works!!
-TY
+These are just school works!!TY!
 Define a Name class with attributes:
 String firstname, middle name, lastname.
 Include the following methods: